 IBT’s current pipeline includes two development programs of live bacterial therapies intended for neonatology: IBP-9414 for the prevention of NEC and IBP-1016 for the treatment of gastroschisis.

 IBT’s current lead drug candidate is IBP-9414, developed to prevent NEC in premature infants.
 IBP-9414 contains the active substance Lactobacillus reuteri, a human bacterial strain naturally present in breast milk.

-IBT is further pursuing a second rare disease programme IBP-1016 for the unmet medical need gastroschisis, a severe disease in infants.
+IBT is further pursuing a second rare disease program IBP-1016 for the treatment of an unmet medical need in gastroschisis, a severe disease in infants.